-11. Voir Dire Questions.
+10. Voir Dire Questions.
 The parties should check Judge Chang's website for the standard background questions that the Court asks prospective jurors during voir dire.
-For additional questions, the parties must file a list divided into (a) agreed-upon questions and (b) proposed questions to which there is an objection.
-A short basis for any objection must accompany the list.
-Each side is limited to 12 proposed disputed questions, unless a motion is filed before the pretrial conference that explains good cause for proposing more than the limit.
+For additional questions, the parties must file a list divided into (a) agreed-upon questions and (b) proposed questions to which one party objects.
+A short basis for any objection should accompany the list.

-12. Jury Instructions / Verdict Forms.
+11. Jury Instructions / Verdict Forms.
 The parties must meet and confer in order to attempt to agree on as many jury instructions and verdict forms as possible.
-Where applicable, the Court generally prefers the Seventh Circuit's Pattern Instructions.
-The proposed jury instructions must state, on an instructionby-instruction basis, the following information: the proponent of the instruction, the legal authority for the instruction, and whether there is an objection to the instruction.
+(Where applicable, the Court generally prefers the Seventh Circuit's Pattern Instructions.)
+The proposed jury instructions must state, on an instruction-by-instruction basis, the following information: the proponent of the instruction, the legal authority for the instruction, and whether there is an objection to the instruction.
 If an instruction is disputed, the proponent of the instruction should concisely explain the basis for the instruction, if more explanation is required beyond the identified legal authority.
-Moreover, if an instruction is disputed, the objecting party must concisely state-on the page immediately following the instruction-the grounds for the objection, as well as any proposed modification or alternative.
+Moreover, if an instruction is disputed, the objecting party must concisely state - on the page immediately following the instruction - the grounds for the objection, as well as any proposed modification or alternative.
 The same principles apply to proposed verdict forms.

-13. Signature.
+12. Signature.
 The Proposed Pretrial Order must be signed (electronically) by counsel for each party.